Hard-Coder05/MERN_Record-Use/README.md

 Create a dashboard with log in to first create an account, record the video, save the video.
 The dashboard shall generate javascript code for each video widget such that the code can be embedded into any website.

 When this video widget is integrated into a website, this video will autoplay and play on mute.
 You should provide mute/unmute controls on the video.

-The below is how the widget will look on a website.
-[Ignore the Invest now button, you can replace that with a mute/unmute button]

 ### Usage